The Real Housewives of New Jersey season 4: Production and crew

 Rebecca Toth Diefenbach, Valerie Haselton, Lucilla D'Agostino, Jim Fraenkel, Omid Kahangi, Caroline Self, Tess Gamboa Meyers and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Sirens Media.

 Cast and synopsis

 The fourth season saw no regular cast changes made at the beginning of the series.
 The season continued with the family drama between Teresa Giudice and her family and fellow cast member Melissa Gorga and Kathy Wakile.
 Gorga is constantly feeling conflicted as her drama with her sister-in-law puts her husband, Joe Gorga, in a tough position.
-Throughout the series, friends of Teresa, Caroline Manzo and Jacqueline Laurita, begin to get to know Teresa's family and begin to see their side of things.
+Caroline Manzo and Jacqueline Laurita also begin to get to know Teresa's family and see their side of things.
 By the end of the season Giudice is feuding with everyone.
-Away from the drama of Teresa's family, Gorga continues to pursue her singing career, Manzo celebrates a wedding in the family and continues to focus on being a strong mother and Kathy continues to expanding her dessert line.
+Away from the drama of Teresa's family, Melissa pursues her singing career, Caroline celebrates a wedding in the family and Kathy continues to expand her dessert line.